There are plenty of small things you can do around your home that don’t require much money or expertise but can make a big difference.

 Other practical changes you can make that could save you money

-One big thing that came out of 2020 was the governments Green Homes Grant (which has recently extended to March 2022) which allows homeowners in England to claim back two-thirds of the costs, up to £5,000, towards home improvements.
+One big thing that came out of 2020 was the government's Green Homes Grant which allows homeowners in England to claim back two-thirds of the costs, up to £5,000, towards home improvements.

 Alongside some of the bigger home improvements covered by the grant (such as insulation, double glazing or installing a biomass boiler) there are some smaller things homeowners can do to their home to save money in the long run: